Momentum Diffusion, Decoherence and Drag Force on a Magnetic Nanoparticle: Momentum Diffusion Constant

 This result represents the combined effect of momentum influenced by both magnetic and electric fields, along with their interdependence.
 We also have a relation from Eqs. (\ref{eq:pE}),(\ref{eq:pM}), and (\ref{eq:pc})

 From Eq.~\ref{eq:genptot}, we see that the time-dependent electric-field-fluctuation term is the dominant one.
 Therefore, the contribution to the second term of Eq.~(\ref{eq:pgeneral}), which was missed in our earlier paper \cite{Zhang:2025fxs}, is more dominant than the magnetic part.
 Since the magnetic term has the smallest contribution, the absolute coupled term is larger.
 We could say that the coupled term nullifies the magnetic term, since Eq.~(\ref{eq:pc}) has a negative contribution.
+Physically, this implies that the momentum diffusion constant of a magnetic dipole is dominated by time-dependent electric field fluctuation through $(1/c^2) \textbf{m}\times\partial_t \textbf{E}$ term instead of the magnetic field fluctuation through $\nabla(\textbf{m} \cdot \textbf{B})$ term in Eq. (\ref{eq:fx}).
 Hence, $\langle\Delta p\rangle^2/\Delta t$ will be dominated by the time-dependent fluctuations of the electric field.
+Note that the hierarchy is obtained under the assumptions of isotropic thermal bath and the long-wavelength approximation, where the wavelength of the electromagnetic radiation is larger than the size of the spatial superposition, which we will discuss below.

 Now, let us compute the finite-volume effect by considering the bulk diamagnetic property of the sphere with radius $a$ and $\alpha$ by using Clausius–Mossotti magnetic polarizability~\cite{stratton2007electromagnetic}:

 Where $\mu$ and $\chi$ are the magnetic permeability and magnetic susceptibility, respectively.
 Both quantities are generally complex, with $\mu=\mu_R + i\mu_I$ and $\chi_v=\chi_{R}+i\chi_I$.
 Therefore, in this case, $\alpha_R(\omega)$, $\alpha_I(\omega)$ and $|\alpha(\omega)|^2$ can be written as